zac-heisey/team-business/_pages/corporate-business-acumen-workshop.md

 ---
 layout: page
-title: Corporate Business Acumen Workshop
+title: Corporate Business Acumen Workshop DELETE
-permalink: /corporate-business-acumen-workshop/
+permalink: "/corporate-business-acumen-workshop/"
 description:

 ---
 OUR BUSINESS IS SEEING YOUR BUSINESS EXCEL<span style="color: #000; font-size: 45px;">BUSINESS ACUMEN TRAINING</span>
 <p style="text-align: left;">Hands-on experience based simulations accelerate business learning!
 Whether in the corporate, non-profit or hospital environment, accounting can be a difficult topic to learn and understand.
 Understanding accounting is fundamental to knowing the “business” of your business and making sound business decisions.</p>